S corporation: Distributions

 While an S corporation is not taxed on its profits, the owners of an S corporation are taxed on their proportional shares of the S corporation's profits.

 Actual distributions of funds, as opposed to distributive shares, typically have no effect on shareholder tax liability.
 The term "pass through" refers not to assets distributed by the corporation to the shareholder, but instead to the portion of the corporation's income, losses, deductions or credits that are reported to the shareholder on Schedule K-1 and are shown by the shareholder on his or her own income tax return.
 A distribution to a shareholder that is in excess of the shareholder's basis in his or her stock is taxed to the shareholder as capital gain.

 Quarterly estimated taxes must be paid by the individual to avoid tax penalties, even if this income is "phantom income".

 Example

-Widgets Inc., an S-Corp, makes $10,000,000 in net income (before payroll) in 2006 and is owned 51% by Bob and 49% by John.
-Keeping it simple, Bob and John both draw salaries of $94,200 (which is the Social Security Wage Base for 2006, after which no further Social Security tax is owed).
+Widgets Inc., an S Corp, makes $10,000,000 in net income (before payroll) in 2006 and is owned 51% by Alex and 49% by Jesse.
+Keeping it simple, Alex and Jesse both draw salaries of $94,200 (which is the Social Security Wage Base for 2006, after which no further Social Security tax is owed).